 Learn how to start a babysitting business.

 If you love children and have a kid-friendly, reasonably-sized home, you might consider starting a daycare.
 While there aren’t formal training requirements for daycare owners, most parents are quite cautious when it comes to finding safe, positive, and educational environments for their children -- so fostering this type of space is very important.

 In order to do this, you’ll need to invest in things like children’s toys and educational materials, and take all necessary childproofing measures.
 Successful operations see profits of between $40,000 to $60,000 per year.

-If you love animals and setting your own schedule, pet-sitting could be a good fit for you.
+If you love animals and setting your own schedule, pet-sitting could be a successful home-based business for you.
 There are no required skills, although most pet owners prefer their sitters have some previous experience.

 Startup costs are minimal, and typically so is the earning potential.
 However, with a full slate of customers, a pet sitter can make $50,000 or more per year.

 Dog training is a good business for patient people who have extensive experience with dogs of all ages.
 Dog trainers typically have certifications to show their training experience and other credentials.

 If you’re already certified, startup costs are incredibly low -- especially for home-based operations.
 Earning potential varies depending on the number of dogs you train, but rates can be as high as $100 per hour for private lessons.